hunleyd/diskfree/README.md

 Usage
 -----
-diskfree [-p] [-m email_address] [-v] [-l logdir] [-r] [-d dirs] -p - 'I am a paranoid admin' mode.
-Report on entire directory tree -m - email address to send report to (or '@' to print to stdout) -l - specify directory to store log files in (Default: /tmp) -e - special extension to append to output
+diskfree [-p] [-m email_address] [-v] [-l logdir] [-r] [-d dirs]
+<br>  -p - 'I am a paranoid admin' mode.
+Report on entire directory tree
+<br>  -m - email address to send report to (or '@' to print to stdout)
+<br>  -l - specify directory to store log files in (Default: /tmp)
+<br>  -e - special extension to append to output
-  -v - print version info and exit
+<br>  -v - print version info and exit
-  -r - create and mail report even if empty (so you know it ran) -d - report on specified directories instead of subdirectories of /
+<br>  -r - create and mail report even if empty (so you know it ran)
+<br>  -d - report on specified directories instead of subdirectories of /

   diskfree is a simple self-contained Bash script I wrote to keep track of disk usage on a given machine.
 You simply drop it into /etc/cron.daily and then it will email